yonat/MultiSelectSegmentedControl/README.md

 Set its class to `MultiSelectSegmentedControl`.

-Set an outlet for it, perhaps calling it something create such as `myMultiSeg`.
+Set an outlet for it, perhaps calling it something creative such as `myMultiSeg`.

 Make sure your ViewController conforms to the delegate protocol:
 ``` objc